-When you’re searching for quality HVAC services, you generally want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for sure?
-One of the most consistent ways to check if an HVAC technician has experience is by looking for their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.
+When you’re searching for quality HVAC services, you likely want a technician that understands what they’re doing.
+Many service companies advertise expert staff, but how can you know for sure?
+One of the best ways to verify if an HVAC technician has experience is by checking their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.

 There are a variety of HVAC certifications available.
-Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll take a look at key details about some of the most common HVAC certifications you’ll come across in your search for services.
+Some are designed around a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll take a look at key details about a few of the most common HVAC certifications you’ll come across in your search for services.

-The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification testing.
-To pass, participating technicians must reach a minimum score of 70%.
-To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.
+The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
+Other organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification exams.
+To pass, participating technicians must meet a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or retake an exam every two years.

-Full certification is a multiyear process consisting of four separate tests.
-The first two are specific for entry-level technicians while the second set of exams provide full certification and senior-level status:
+Total certification is a multiyear process made up of four separate tests.
+The first two are created for entry-level technicians while the final set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
-Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC systems.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
+Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians have to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.
+Technicians need to be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
-ASHRAE and its members provide research and education about HVAC systems with the intent to promote sustainability, energy efficiency and high indoor air quality.
-Through their work, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
+ASHRAE and its members offer research and education about HVAC products with the intent to promote sustainability, energy efficiency and healthy indoor air quality.
+Through their efforts, ASHRAE creates industry standards with federal recognition.
+These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are focused on commercial properties and industrial facilities, as they often have the highest rates of energy use.
-They’ll research how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.
+Most of ASHRAE standards are focused on commercial properties and industrial facilities, as they often have the highest rates of energy use.
+They’ll determine how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization encourages rigorous training and facilitates sessions for technicians to attend both on-site and online.
-Contractors looking for accreditation have two programs to pick from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization calls for rigorous training and facilitates sessions for participants to attend both on-site and online.
+Contractors wanting accreditation have two programs to select from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties such as homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties including homes and apartments.

-- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to ensure members maintain their proficiency.
+- The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are completed to ensure members maintain their expertise.

-Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are separate from the NATE certification exams but cover similar topics.
+Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are separate from the NATE certification exams but review similar topics.
 Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

 To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

-The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for different levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement encompass a wide range of competency tests for varying levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
+Other testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
 Benefits of hiring certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
-When you find a service company in Plover offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to improve their expertise.
+When you see a service company in Plover offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Professionals who spend the time and resources needed for these certifications often require less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Technicians who spend the time and resources needed for these certifications often require less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Plover, consider requesting an appointment with Point Heating & Cooling.
 Get in touch by giving us a call at 715-504-0533 today.